The typical dishes of the jungle in the haute cuisine of the big cities.

 Martinez is an agricultural engineer, graduated in 1996, and an excellent cook, a self-taught profession.

-He has developed many entrepreneurial activities, including the creation of restaurants: Mini Mal, opened in 2001), Panóptico (2013), organizations such as the Equilibrio Foundation, created in 1998, of which he was executive director between 1999 and 2010.
+He has developed many entrepreneurial activities, including the creation of restaurants: Mini Mal, (opened in 2001), Panóptico (2013), and organizations such as the Equilibrio Foundation, created in 1998, of which he was executive director between 1999 and 2010.

-One of his most socially committed works is the foundation of the Bogotá Workshop School in 2005, where young cooks from poor backgrounds are trained to reinsert them into the productive labor market.
+One of his most socially committed works is the foundation of the Bogotá Workshop School in 2005, where young cooks from poor backgrounds are trained to reintroduce them into the productive labor market.